dominickpastore/pymd4c/docs/pure_parsing.rst

 HTML tags to the output stream.

-The fifth callback accepts a :class:`~md4c.TextType` as the first parameter and a string of text as the second parameter.
+The fifth callback accepts a :class:`~md4c.TextType` as the first parameter and some text as the second parameter.
+The text's type will match that of the original Markdown input (:class:`str` or :class:`bytes`).
 The text is unprocessed; for example, HTML entities are left in ``&...;`` form.
 If you were writing your own rendering function, this callback would write the text to the output stream (potentially after some translation).

 Callbacks do not need to return anything specific—their return values are ignored.
 To cancel parsing, callbacks can raise the :class:`~md4c.StopParsing`